gft-mentoring/transport-system/readme.md

 # TODO
     1. Make it run with Podman in gft laptop
-    2. Decide on message queue "abstraction" ?
-    3. Design & Mock Notification service
+    2. Design & Mock Notification service
-    4. Sacar faltas
+    3. Split into multiple services using common as a dependency